-Senna is a plant, and its leaves and fruit are used as a natural laxative.
-It is widely available online to be taken in tablet or liquid form.
+Senna is a plant, and some people use its leaves and fruit as a natural laxative.
+It is available online in liquid or tablet form.

 The herb takes around 8 hours to work.
-A person may choose to take senna before they go to sleep so that it works overnight.
-This should mean that they can have a bowel movement in the morning.
+Some people choose to take senna before going to sleep, which allows the medication to work overnight.
+Often, this results in a bowel movement in the morning.

 5. Kiwi fruit

-There is little recent research into this area, although a 2015 study suggested that decaffeinated coffee was linked to a reduced time to a bowel movement after bowel surgery.
+A 2015 study suggests that decaffeinated coffee was linked to a reduced time to a bowel movement after bowel surgery.
+And a

-It is not clear why coffee has this effect but drinking a cup may help a person to poop.
+It is not clear why coffee has this effect but drinking a cup may help a person pass stool.